-The Sudbury & District Board of Health values diversity and effective communication.[i]
+The Board of Health for Public Health Sudbury & Districts values diversity and effective communication.[i]
 We understand that bias, stigma, and discrimination towards people with disabilities can be reduced through the use of respectful language and we are committed to the following:

 - Inquiring with individuals with disabilities and representative groups how they wish to identify; and

 - Using person-first language, which puts the person before the disability, when it is not possible to inquire or when the response is mixed; and